merlinz01/redpepper/README.md

 All state configuration is in YAML files in a (configurable) directory.
 See the example files for more info.

-> Goal: I want to keep the builtin state functions minimal and provide a
+> TODO: I want to keep the builtin state functions minimal and provide a
 > framework for retrieving third-party state functions from git repositories
 > (inspired by the Go package system).

 ## Authentication

 > Please note: No authentication system is implemented yet.
 > Any agent can claim to be WHATEVER server it likes and get access to associated data AND SECRETS.
-Again, no security claims whatsoever! (for now)
+No security claims whatsoever! (for now)

 > I like Salt's system of key fingerprints being accepted/rejected.
 > I intend to do something similar.